Bank of India Logo

 Bank of India LogoBank of India Logo PNG

-The Bank of India logo showcases the organization’s Indian roots.
-The mystical motives of the image indicate the special protection of higher powers.
-The symbols convey the presence of branches and the spread of the organization’s network in all corners of the country and beyond.
+The Bank of India logo reflects the organization’s Indian roots.
+The image’s mystical motifs suggest special protection from higher powers.
+The symbols convey the presence of branches and the organization’s network spreading throughout the country and beyond.

 Bank of India: Brand overview

-Bank of India is the largest commercial bank and one of the popular Society for Worldwide Inter Bank Financial Telecommunications (SWIFT) system.
-Having appeared in 1906, it has opened more than 5300 branches to date, 56 of which are located outside the country.
-The financial institution also established five subsidiaries and one joint venture.
-Also, it has five offices.
-Now its headquarters is based in Bandra Kurla Complex, Mumbai (India).
+Bank of India is a major commercial bank and a member of the Society for Worldwide Interbank Financial Telecommunication (SWIFT).
+Founded in 1906, it has opened more than 5300 branches to date, 56 of which are located outside the country.
+The financial institution has also established five subsidiaries and one joint venture.
+Additionally, it has five offices.
+Its headquarters are currently located in the Bandra-Kurla Complex, Mumbai, India.

-BOI (this is his middle name, abbreviated to an acronym) appeared in contrast to Europeans and Americans’ financial institutions.
-In the formerly colonized country, there was no one to represent the indigenous population’s interests in the banking sector.
-Then, in September 1906, a group of influential local businessmen united and created their bank.
-It was one of the first private structures of this kind.
-The landmark event took place in the city of Mumbai (Maharashtra).
+BOI (its abbreviated second name) emerged as a counterbalance to financial institutions from Europe and America.
+In the previously colonized country, no one was representing the interests of the native population in the banking sector.
+Then, in September 1906, a group of influential local businessmen united and created their own bank.
+It was one of the first private structures of its kind.
+The significant event took place in the city of Mumbai (in the state of Maharashtra).

-Sassoon J. David, a legendary figure, a calculating trader, the first baronet, owner of a textile factory, and a member of the Bombay community of Baghdadi Jews, became the head of Bank of India.
-He headed the institution from its inception until 1926 – until the last years of his life.
+The head of the Bank of India became Sassoon J. David, a legendary figure, a shrewd merchant, the first baronet, a textile factory owner, and a member of the Baghdadi Jewish community of Bombay.
+He led the institution from its foundation until 1926, until the last years of his life.

-In the 50s of the last century, the bank stepped up the opening of overseas branches.
-The first points were founded in Japan, Singapore, Uganda, Kenya, Yemen.
-After a short break, he again began to cover foreign markets.
-In 1969, together with thirteen other banks, it was nationalized and passed into state subordination.
+In the 1950s, the bank intensified efforts to open foreign branches.
+The first branches were opened in Japan, Singapore, Uganda, Kenya, and Yemen.
+After a short break, it resumed its exploration of foreign markets.
+In 1969, along with thirteen other banks, it was nationalized and came under state control.

 Meaning and History